leocello/sweet-enum/README.md

 # SweetEnum

-**SweetEnum** is a package that will make your backed enums sweeter.
-It allows you to add custom properties and functionality to backed enums in a very sweet way.
+**SweetEnum** is a package that will make your backed enums sweet.
+It allows you to add custom properties using PHP Attributes and functionality to backed enums in a very sweet way.

+Also it comes with a range of methods to work with enums as collections, and allows you to define classes for specific case functionalities.

 ---